V-ZUG

 Evaporator Frosting Due to Defrost Failure

-Freezer cold but refrigerator only slightly cool, frost buildup on back wall of freezer
+Freezer is cold but the refrigerator is only slightly cool; frost buildup on the back wall of the freezer.

 Advertisements